vibhu0209/Angry-Birds-Last-Draft/README.md

 ## Custom Loading Screen

 The project replaces the default loading screen with a custom HTML overlay showing loading progress percentage and brand/logo.
+The custom loading screen visuals and code were enhanced with AI assistance to optimize user experience and responsiveness.

+---

+## Asset Attribution

+- Sprite and image assets are sourced from open-source libraries and repositories, used under their respective licenses and permissions.
+- All game assets, including sprites and backgrounds, have been curated and optimized for performance and style consistency.

+---

+## Acknowledgements

+- Special thanks to WhiteHat Jr for foundational guidance and sample code for implementing physics and gameplay mechanics.
+- Thanks to open-source communities providing free sprites and sound effects.

 ---